 - Do what you love.
 Try a range of exercises until you find one you love.
 It may soon become a habit that brings you happiness!
-Knowing you’ll feel great after a session will give you the motivation you need.
+Knowing you’ll feel great after a session will give you the motivation you need to keep going.

 - Achieve mindfulness with Pilates and Tai-Chi.
 These exercises are centered around the mind-body connection which allows us to ‘slow down’ and be present with our bodies.
 As we relax into the different stretches and poses, we create a meditative, mindful state which is beneficial for our overall health and wellbeing.

 Whatever your goal, warm up your body